 This isn't the first time Wichmann's group has protested against the neo-Nazis with humour.
 In 2011, they came up with what they called a “Trojan t-shirt” that was distributed at a nationalist music festival.

-At first it simply said "hardcore rebel" surrounded by Nazi flags.
-But after going through the wash, the extremists found themselves with a tshirt that said "If you're t-shirt can do it, you can do it too: We'll help you get away from far-right extremism."
+At first it simply said “hardcore rebel” surrounded by Nazi flags.
+But after going through the wash, the extremists found themselves with a t-shirt that said “If your t-shirt can do it, you can do it too: We'll help you get away from far-right extremism.”

 However, Schuster noted that the reaction of the town was “overwhelmingly positive.”

 “If there was a chance to do it again, we would,” she said.